Near Adel in Cook County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Cook County (approx. 7.1 miles away); Battle of Brushy Creek (approx. 7.3 miles away); Adel Lime Sink (approx. 7.4 miles away); Old Coffee Road (approx. 11.7 miles away); Mary Turner and the Lynching Rampage of 1918 (approx. 12.2 miles away); a different marker also named Old Coffee Road (approx. 13.8 miles away); Bethel Primitive Baptist Church (approx. 13.9 miles away); Mount Zion Camp Ground (approx. 14.1 miles away).
 Touch for a list and map of all markers in Adel.

-Categories. • 20th Century • Bridges & Viaducts • Government • Politics •
+Categories. • Bridges & Viaducts • Parks & Recreational Areas •